AwesomePrachi/quickflow-saas/README.md

-#⚡ Quickflow — Smart Workflow SaaS
+# ⚡Haveit – Smart Workflow SaaS

 Quickflow is a modern, multi-tenant SaaS platform for task management, team collaboration, and productivity analytics.
 It is designed with enterprise-grade role-based access control (RBAC), real-time insights, and a clean, professional user experience.